kb-elmo/crux1-klipper-config/README.md

 If not, head over to the official [Klipper documentation](https://www.klipper3d.org/Installation.html) and follow that.

 Continue here once you have a running Klipper host controller with either OctoPrint or Mainsail set-up.
-You will need a web UI for controlling your printer as it's display won't be usable anymore.
+You will need a web UI for controlling your printer as it's display won't be usable anymore later.

+---

 ### Building the firmware